citp/privacy-policy-historical/w/we/wed/weddinginspirasi.com.md

-> *The following text is extracted and transformed from the weddinginspirasi.com privacy policy that was archived on 2010-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100621143126id_/http%3A//www.weddinginspirasi.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the weddinginspirasi.com privacy policy that was archived on 2011-03-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110306135058id_/http%3A//www.weddinginspirasi.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy for Wedding Inspirasi | Wedding Inspirasi Bridal Inspiration Blog
+# Privacy Policy for Wedding Inspirasi | Wedding Inspirasi

 ## [ Privacy Policy for Wedding Inspirasi ](http://www.weddinginspirasi.com/privacy-policy/ "Permanent Link to Privacy Policy for Wedding Inspirasi")

 ### Privacy Policy for Wedding Inspirasi

-At [](http://weddinginspirasi.kopiblog.com/)[http://www.weddinginspirasi.com](https://web.archive.org/web/20100621143126id_/http%3A// "Wedding Inspirasi"), the privacy of our visitors is important to us.
+At [](http://weddinginspirasi.kopiblog.com/)[http://www.weddinginspirasi.com](https://web.archive.org/web/20110306135058id_/http%3A// "Wedding Inspirasi"), the privacy of our visitors is important to us.
 This privacy policy document outlines the types of personal information is received and collected on this website and how it is used.
 We never sell your personal information to third parties.

 ### Log Files